RIT-EVT/BMS/docs/source/api/index.rst

 API
 ###

-This documentation outlines the library for BMS.
+This documentation outlines the library created for the BMS.

 DEV
 ***